Canadair Sabre MK.5 F-86 Royal Canadian Air Force Hasegawa 1/48

 I said, trying to assemble beautifully but the conclusion was shabby.
-Anyway, from the far angle, it’s good looking!!
+Anyway, from a far angle, it’s good looking!!

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.